10 Steps To Buying A House

 - How long have you been working as a real estate agent?

-- What makes you different than other agents?
+- What makes you different from other agents?

-- How many customers/clients are you currently working with?
+- How many clients are you currently working with?

 - What experience do you have finding homes in my price range?